jbranchaud/ocelot/specification.md

     Creating the Blob class and Tree class for my repository project.
     ...

-    ---
-    # Commit Header
-    ## src/repo/Blob.rb|src/repo/Tree.rb
-    Creating the Blob class and Tree class for my repository project.
-    ...

 ### File Relationship Annotation

     ---
     [src/repo/Tree.rb=src/repo/Blob.rb]
-    The Tree now has a collection of blobs which have been refactored.
-    ...

-    ---
-    # Commit Header
-    ## src/repo/Tree.rb=src/repo/Blob.rb
     The Tree now has a collection of blobs which have been refactored.
     ...